deadquiet42/diel/README.md

 # diel

 A digital sundial that shifts with the hour.
 Light changes.
-Words surface, briefly, when touched.
+Words surface briefly when touched.

 Built with HTML, CSS, and JavaScript.
 Installable as a Progressive Web App.
-No interface.
-No controls.
-Just time and presence.
+No interface, no controls, just time and presence.

 ---